Out to Bernard and Little Berdoo

 The sun had set, so it took a little bit to find my campsite.
 I quickly unloaded, set up the Luno, and started a fire.
 The winds made it chilly, so I was glad to have a fire to warm up.
 I grilled my steak, this time just right.
 I enjoyed it, along with a nice salad and fine beer from The Bruery.
 Tomorrow was going to be the start of a big adventure, so I turned in just as the moon was rising over the hills to the east.

-It was chilly when I woke up and quickly cooked my eggs.
+It was chilly when I woke up, and I quickly cooked my eggs.
 I packed up my car camping gear and drove over to the backcountry parking area.
-The plan was for Mark to drive over the eastern terminus of the trail, and get picked up by Ted and Andrea.
+The plan was for Mark to drive over to the eastern terminus of the trail and get picked up by Ted and Andrea.
 The original plan was to start at around 8.
 Unfortunately, Mark got a late start leaving his campsite.
 Adding to the mix, the cell network was completely down, so we had no method of communication with each other.
-Finally, just before 10, they returned from the car shuttle set up and we could hit the trail.
+Finally, just before 10, they returned from the car shuttle setup, and we could hit the trail.

-I carried 3.75 liters of water as we set off the trail.
-I did consider having Andrea drive us down Covington flats and just starting from there, so we would have time to easily make the planned campsite.
+I carried 3.75 liters of water as we set off on the trail.
+I did consider having Andrea drive us down to Covington Flats Trailhead and just start from there so we would have time to easily make the planned campsite.
 The others felt that we should be ok, so we stuck to the original plan.
 The recent rains compacted the sandy section, making the hiking a bit nicer.
 This first section was a steady climb, the wind was making the day chilly.
 Both San Jacinto and San Gorgonio’s snow-capped summits peaked into view from time to time.

 I emerged from my tent around 7, and I cooked up some oatmeal and a nice hot cup of coffee.
-As I was packing up I could not locate my tent stake bag.
-My guess was I left it out and the winds blew it away.
-I did scout the surrounding brush, but no luck.
+As I was packing up, I could not locate my tent stake bag.
+My guess was that I left it out and the winds blew it away.
+I did scout the surrounding brush, but no luck (I later found them tucked in my jacket).
 I was ready to hit the trail at about 8, however, we did not hit the trail until 9.
-Thankfully without the wind, it was quite pleasant.
-From time to time we would see trail runners race past along the trail above us.
+Thankfully, without the wind, it was quite pleasant.
+From time to time, we would see trail runners race past along the trail above us.

 After a nice lunch, I went solo, as Mark was just pulling in as I was set to head out.
 I again was concerned about our timing to reach the next planned site and the water as well.
 I tossed my empty water jug into the recycling at Ryan Campground and motored on.
 I could feel my feet, but I hoped the blister tape would do its job.
 I had a slight climb leaving Ryan Campground, but then the trail leveled out.

 My adventure was not quite over.
 I opted to fuel up at the Morongo gas station and grab dinner at In-n-Out.
-As I entered the traffic circle, a Mercedes Benz SUV cut in front of me, causing me to slam my brakes and unfortunately, my burger and fries flew off the seat onto the floor.
+As I entered the traffic circle, a Mercedes Benz SUV cut in front of me, causing me to slam on my brakes, and unfortunately, my burger and fries flew off the seat onto the floor.
 I lost about half my fries, but the burger was still intact.
-Thankfully that was the last of the misadventures.
+Thankfully, that was the last of the misadventures.

 Buy Me a Coffee at ko-fi.com